hongbinandjames/katoochi/MathPath_2024.md

 Creation: Light clock, a device with a lighgt bulb, a mirror, and a detector that detects when light reaches it.
 The distance between the light bulb and the mirror is 3 meters, and the light travels a total distance of 6 meters when it reaches the detector.

+Thought experiment: Imagine two astronauts, Alice and Bob, way out in space where there is no gravity.
+Bob is stationary in the space station while Alice is flying outside to the right of Bob at a constant speed in one direction.
+Both astronauts are holding a light clock, and Alice holds hers vertically with the mirror parallel to her direction of travel.
+Set Alice's speed to $v$ and the time for one tick equal to $t$.
+Now, relative to Alice, find $t$ according to $v$ and the speed of light, $c$.
+First, know that the distance the light travels is not 6 meters because Alice is moving.
+The path of the light happens to form two congruent right triangles with the distance that Alice travels.
+We can calculate the hypotenuses of these right triangles to get the distance the light travels which turns out to be $2\sqrt{\frac{v^2t^2}{4} + 3^2}$.
+We also know that the distance is equal to $ct$, setting up the equation: $ct=2\sqrt{\frac{v^2t^2}{4} + 3^2}$.
+This simplifies down to $t=\frac{6}{\sqrt{c^2-v^2}}$.